infinity8solutions/ai-docvault-rag-system/README.md

 ## 🤖 AI Agent Integration

-**Any AI agent can now connect to our MCP server and query the knowledge base!**
+**Any AI agent can connect to our MCP server and query the knowledge base!**

-The MCP (Model Context Protocol) server exposes a standardized interface that allows any MCP-compatible AI agent (Claude Desktop, Cline, Roo-Cline, custom agents, etc.) to:
+The MCP (Model Context Protocol) server exposes a standardized interface that allows any MCP-compatible AI agent to:
 - Query your ingested documents using natural language
 - Retrieve relevant context from your knowledge base
 - Filter results by project and user
 - Access structured metadata with relevance scores

-Simply configure your AI agent to connect to `http://localhost:3000` and start querying your knowledge base!

-### Supported AI Agents
+### Compatible AI Agents

+Our MCP server works seamlessly with popular AI coding assistants and agents:

-- **Claude Desktop** - Anthropic's desktop application with MCP support
+- **Claude Desktop** - Anthropic's official desktop application
-- **Cline** - VS Code extension for AI-powered development
+- **Claude Code** - Anthropic's VS Code extension for AI-powered development
+- **Cursor** - AI-first code editor
+- **Cline** - Autonomous coding agent in VS Code
-- **Roo-Cline** - Enhanced Cline fork with additional features
+- **Roo-Cline** - Enhanced fork of Cline with additional capabilities
+- **Windsurf** - AI-powered development environment
+- **Continue** - Open-source AI code assistant
+- **Zed AI** - High-performance AI code editor
-- **Custom MCP Clients** - Any client implementing the MCP protocol
+- **Any custom MCP client** - Build your own using the MCP SDK

+Simply configure your favorite AI agent to connect via the MCP protocol and start querying your knowledge base!

 ### Example MCP Query
 ```json